jiahao-c/jiahao-space/docs/learning-at-work/domain-integration.md

 # Domain Integration

-## Problem To Solve
+## The Challenge

-The business wanted Community webiste to be consolidated under one domain to create a connected experience.
-But each site had its own domain, lives in different code repositories, and some of them are not even Atlassian-owned (i.e. 3rd party vendor sites).
+Atlassian aimed to consolidate its diverse community websites under a single domain, `community.atlassian.com`, to create a more cohesive user experience.
+However, the **disparate infrastructure** presents a major challenge: each site had its own domain, lives in different code repositories, and some of them are not even Atlassian-owned (i.e. 3rd party vendor sites).

 - forums(3p): `community.atlassian.com`  --> `community.atlassian.com/forums`